Oil prices and interest rates rise, but US stocks are mixed

 - Seattle home prices drop by $70,000 in three months as market continues to cool

+JPMorgan Chase analyst Doug Anmuth said the pair’s exit might be connected to Facebook pressuring Instagram for greater user growth and monetization, and reports that Facebook is exerting more control over Instagram.
+He called the change “surprising (and) concerning.”

-CenturyLink sank 8.2 percent to $21.01 after its chief financial officer, Sunit Patel, left the company to take a job at T-Mobile.
-T-Mobile USA is trying to combine with rival Sprint, and it said Patel will be in charge of mergers and integration for the company staring on Oct.
-1.
+CenturyLink sank 8 percent to $21.07 after its chief financial officer, Sunit Patel, left the company to take a job at T-Mobile.
+He worked for Level 3 Communications for 14 years before CenturyLink bought Level 3 last year.
+T-Mobile USA is trying to combine with rival Sprint, and it said Patel will be in charge of mergers and integration for the company.

-BONDS: Bond prices kept falling.
+RATES: Bond prices kept falling.
 The yield on the 10-year Treasury note rose to 3.10 percent from 3.07 percent.
 The Federal Reserve is meeting Tuesday and it’s almost certain the central bank will raise interest rates on Wednesday.
 That would be the third increase this year and would take the benchmark rate to a range of 2 percent to 2.25 percent, with another boost expected this year and more to come in 2019.

 The Fed has raised rates a total of eight times since late 2015.
 Before that, rates stayed at a record low for seven years beginning in 2008 at the height of the financial crisis.